nl3769/CCA_DL_TOOLS/README.md

 * path_res/img_name/img_name_id_001_extra_info/raw_data: path save the raw data during simulation

 #### SIMULATION/run_local/run_simulation.m
 This function has to be run after once the phantom is created.
 It calls the function *mtl_cores/fct_run_wave_propagation.m*.
 This one takes as argument the path to the phantom, the path to the parameters and the id of the transmitted element.
-Then the function writes the radiofrequency signal in path_res/img_name/img_name_id_001_extra_info/raw_data/_raw.
+Then the function writes the radiofrequency(RF) signal in path_res/img_name/img_name_id_001_extra_info/raw_data/_raw.

 #### SIMULATION/run_local/run_beamforming.m
 This function has to be run at the end.
 It calls the function *mtl_cores/fct_run_image_reconstruction.m*.
 The beamforming is performed on GPU.